OpenLiberty/tutorial-microprofile/README.md

 Cloud-native is an approach to application development and deployment.
 It's the product of a number of industry movements over the past 10-15 years - agile development practices, DevOps, Microservices and Cloud.
 Cloud-native applications are developed using agile practices, use continuous integration/continuous delivery to streamline deployment, are architected around team-aligned microservices, and leverage the cloud for rapid deployment at scale.

-Cloud-native doesn't change the principals around which solutions are chosen and so often avoiding vendor lock-in is key.
-Open source and open standards are essential enablers for avoiding vendors lock-in.
+When choosing which technologies to use for cloud-native Microservices, the combination of open source and open standards can be very important.
+The combination enables a low cost (free) of entry and at the same time avoids being locked in to a single vendor implementation.

 Eclipse MicroProfile is a set of industry specifications for developing and deploying cloud-native Java Microservices.
 The specifications address the important challenges of cloud-native microservices, such as toleration of service failures, security, service metrics and health, and more.
+Open Liberty is an open source, lightweight, composable Java server that implements the MicroProfile specifications.

-Each guide in this tutorial demonstrates how to address a particular cloud-native microservice need using MicroProfile technology and can be taken independently, or in the order they are introduced, below.
+This tutorial demonstrates how to address cloud-native microservice requirements using MicroProfile technology provided by Open Liberty.
+The tutorial guices can be taken independently, or in the order they are introduced, below.

-If you have feedback on a specific guide, we'd appreciated a github issue or pull request against that guide, and similarly if you have feedback on this tutorial document.
+If you have feedback on a specific guide, we'd appreciated a github issue or pull request against that guide, and similarly if you have feedback on this tutorial document, please raise an issue or submitt a pull request.

 ### Creating a RESTful web service